 It is important to note that Posterior Tibial Tendonitis/Dysfunction may affect just one foot, while the other foot remains normal.

 Causes: The most common causes of Posterior Tibial Tendonitis or Dysfunction include:

 - Injury of the tendon.
 This can occur in the following ways:

-- Direct injury to the tendon (such as a blow to the tendon, or a fall resulting in a sprain or tear to the tendon).
+- Direct injury to the tendon (such as a blow to the tendon, or a fall resulting in a sprain).